Philippine one-centavo coin

-The Philippine one-centavo coin (1¢) is the smallest-denomination coin of the Philippine peso.
+The one-sentimo coin (1¢) is the smallest-denomination coin of the Philippine peso.
 It has been issued since 1903 during American rule.
 It became the smallest unit of currency following the removal of the half-centavo in 1908.

 History

 Pre-independence

 No coins worth one hundredth of a peso were issued during the Spanish rule over the Philippines, as the 10 centimo was the smallest unit of currency of the Philippine peso fuerte (1861-1898).
-The centimo was recognized, though, as an accounting unit worth 1/100th of a peso.
+The centimo was recognized, though, as an accounting unit worth 1/100 of a peso.
 In 1897 Spain brought 5 and 10 centimos de peseta coins for use in the Philippines as 1 and 2 centimos de peso.

 The first one-centavo coin was issued under American rule in 1903.
 It featured an Islander near a volcano on the obverse with 'One Centavo' written on the top and 'Filipinas' on the bottom.
 The reverse featured the American coat of arms with the inscription 'United States of America' on the top and the date on the bottom.
 This coin was minted until 1936, the next year it featured a change on the reverse with a Filipino coat of arms.
 This second coin was minted until 1944.